Customization and theming

 Customizing colors

-This means that all the colors are stored as CSS variables that can be overridden or changed in the globals.css
+Since Tailwind 4, all theming variables, including colors, are stored as CSS variables in the globals.css

 ---|---|---|